 Advanced Technology and Techniques

-The past few decades have seen a rapid advancement in the technology and techniques used in the restoration industry.
+The past few decades has seen a rapid advancement in the technology and techniques used in the restoration industry.
 These advancements allow SERVPRO of Paulding/Polk Counties Professionals to restore a property back to preloss condition quickly, reliably, and more effectively.
-Our team uses ipads on the job site to input job notes and track equipment.
-This cuts down on the amount of time needed in the office and decreases discrepancies as it can be done in real time.
-We also use a barcode system to track all of our equipment.
-Our team of professionals can quickly and efficiently add and remove equipment from each job.
+From iPads in the field to equipment tracking on the job, technological advances allow for greater efficiency by our team.

 Moisture Detection and Measurement Equipment

 Scientific drying principles rely upon specialized equipment to detect, measure, and monitor a property’s moisture levels.
 Recent advances, like infrared cameras, can help us detect water through a wall, ceiling, or floor.